athieriot/pun-tracker/README.md

 If not:
    - create a new branch (It will make the Pull Request easier)
    - Have fun
-   - Validate your application against the Casper suite by running ./run-tests -s server_address
+   - Validate your application against the Casper suite by running ./run-tests -s server-address
    - Push your code and create a Pull Request!

 Ideas